IbrahimElshafey/LocalResumableFunction/README.md

 **Project Status: Work in progress**

 # What is Resumable Function?
-A function that pauses and resumes execution based on external methods that it waits for to be executed.
+A function that pauses and resumes execution based on external method/s that it waits for it to be executed.
 # Code example

 ``` C#